 When the alignment data is loaded with its matching extended coverage data, the coverage track displays data at all zoom levels including at the whole genome and chromosome view.
 To generate the extended coverage data file ending in TDF extension, use igvtools.
 The resulting file can be associated with the alignment track by file naming convention or loaded independently as a separate track.
 TDF tracks loaded independently from an alignment do not display dynamically calculated features such as allele frequencies.

 IGV reduces memory usage at two levels to improve performance.
 The first occurs as the threshold zoom at which alignments become visible and the second applies to areas of deep read coverage that are downsampled.
 We present these two levers in this section together because the settings for each combine to impact IGV performance.
-Users should adjust the following default settings for specific data types in the Alignment Preferences panel.
+Users should adjust the following default settings, tuned for DNA alignments at low coverage, for specific data types in the Alignment Preferences panel.

-E.g., for RNA-Seq alignments that cover extended regions at low depth, increase the visibility range threshold to view alignments at wider zoom levels.
+E.g., for RNA-Seq alignments that cover extended regions at low depth, increase the visibility range threshold to view alignments at wider zoom levels, e.g. to 500.

 Downsampled reads areas are marked with a black rectangle just under the coverage track.
 The coverage track represents coverage for all the reads.